 Cottingham was a director of the Cleveland Box Co., Ozark Smelting Co., and the Cleveland Trust Company.
 He was chairman of the board of Lewis Berger & Sons, Ltd., London.

-Walter Horace Cottingham was born in Ontario, Canada on January 8, 1866, to William and Lucy Cottingham.
-His mother died when he was six years old and his father only lived another two years, leaving no money for his children.
-Walter lived with relatives and the early age of fifteen, he began as a clerk in a hardware store in Peterboro, Ontario.
+Walter Horace Cottingham was born in Ontario, Canada, on January 8, 1866, to William and Lucy Cottingham.
+His mother died when he was six years old, and his father only lived another two years, leaving no money for his children.
+Walter lived with relatives, and at the early age of fifteen, he began as a clerk in a hardware store in Peterboro, Ontario.

 Walter married Gertrude E. Bennett on May 22, 1888, in Montreal.
 Gertrude was born in 1867.
 They had two sons and two daughters: Gladys (Dangler), born in 1890, and Gertrude Joyce (Allen), born on May 17, 1891.

 During World War I, when troop trains stopped at the Glenville station, soldiers were invited to walk to his estate to enjoy a canteen operated by him and his neighbors.
 The soldiers could also take a dip in Lake Erie, a welcome relief from the long hours on the train.

 Walter believed there was no way a man could be of higher public service than by running a legitimate and successful business.
-He was the author of many business books published in America and England that sold in every country in the world.
+He was the author of many business books published in America and England sold in every country in the world.
 He was known for authoring may quotations.
 His favorite being, “A dead fish can float with the stream, but it takes a live one to swim against it.”
 Another was, “Intelligence without ambition is like a bird without wings.”